gyzod/ocpp2mqtt/README.md

     docker run
     ```

-3. The application will start listening for OCPP requests and convert them to MQTT messages.
+3. The application will start listening for OCPP and MQTT requests and convert them to MQTT or OCPP messages.

 ## Configuration